bernedom/bernedom.github.io/_posts/2018-09-11-james-bond-package.md

  * Loyal
  * Employed for a long time

-Sounds familiar?
-This reads almost like one of the job advertisements for a (software) engineering position that pop up daily on linkedin, xing and other similar plattforms.
+**This reads almost like a job advertisement for a (software) engineering position**.
 Nothing wrong with that, thast is actually what we expect from our employees.
 In an agile culture it is not just technical excellence that we need but also high initiative and self reliance.

 James Bond as an expert problem solver brings posesses all of these (and many more) traits.
 The most obvious of all is that James Bond is highly skilled and well trained.
 From flying fighter jets, over fencing to socializing over a high-stake round of poker, James Bond can do it.
 One could see him as a subject matter expert on covert espionage or similar to a typical knowledge worker.
 Of course James Bond was not just born with these skills, but received a good education and further training by the British Navy and later the Secret Service.
 An important thing to note is that this training still goes on even after years of service.
 The James Bond of the 60ies probably would be utterly confused with modern computers, if he hadn't been trained on the newest technology.